pungvincent/ESP32-Chess-Clock/README.md

 # ESP32-Chess-Clock
 ESP32-based chess clock using ESP-IDF.

-# Version 2.0
+# Version 2.1
-The timer is set up at 3 minutes (Blitz) and it displays the time remaining for each player on the serial monitor each hundredth of seconds and each second on an LCD display 16x2.
+The timer is set up at 3 minutes (Blitz) and it displays the time remaining for each player on the serial monitor each hundredth of seconds and each second on 2 LCD display 16x2 for each player.
 This version implements two buttons (one for each player), a pause button, and a reset button.

 ## Improvement
-- Added a LCD Display
+- Added a second LCD Display

 ## Code